History of the Los Angeles Rams: 1946–1948: Starting over in Los Angeles

 The Rams were the first team in the NFL to play in Los Angeles (the 1926 Los Angeles Buccaneers were strictly a road team), but they were not the only professional football team to play its home games in the Coliseum between 1946 and 1949.
 The upstart All-America Football Conference had the Los Angeles Dons compete there as well.
 Reeves was taking a gamble that Los Angeles was ready for its own professional football team – and suddenly there were two in the City of Angels.
 Reeves was proved to be correct when the Rams played their first pre-season game against the Washington Redskins in front of a crowd of 95,000 fans.
 The team finished their first season in L.A. with a 6–4–1 record, second place behind the Chicago Bears.
 At the end of the season Walsh was fired as head coach.
 The Coliseum would be the home of the Rams for more than 30 years (the Dons merged with them in late 1949), but the facility was already over 20 years old on the day of the first kickoff.
 In 1948, halfback Fred Gehrke painted horns on the Rams' helmets, making the first modern helmet emblem in pro football.

 The Rams' play-by-play announcer from 1937 through 1965 was Robert J. "Bob" Kelley, known as "The Voice of the Rams", also broadcast for NCAA teams Notre Dame and Michigan football as well as the Los Angeles Angels Pacific Coast League team and American League team.
 Kelley had an early evening talk show on L.A. radio station KMPC, that was considered by most sports enthusiasts as highly entertaining.
-Kelley was generally considered a Legend and a true professional, one of the great radio, play-by-play announcers of our time.
 At the beginning of the 1951 World Championship game after the kickoff, Kelley was able to cite every player on the field prior to the first snap from scrimmage, an 80-yard touchdown ("and I think he's going to go all the way").